The Decade Ahead

 - Liver and kidney cancer initiatives.
 The renal and liver cancer programs are building on fundamental discoveries to pursue even more breakthrough science in the tradition of the highly successful lung cancer program, whose flagship Specialized Program of Research Excellence (SPORE) grant has fueled progress for nearly two decades.
 In 2016, the Simmons Cancer Center’s Kidney Cancer Program was awarded its own highly competitive SPORE grant from the National Cancer Institute.
 Rates of both kidney and liver cancer are high in the region the Cancer Center serves, with incidence of hepatocellular carcinoma growing the fastest among all cancers in Texas.

 - Clinical trials growth.
-North Texas patients will gain greater access to novel therapies than ever before, through extension of the clinical trials program to Moncrief Cancer Institute in Fort Worth and with the Cancer Center’s Phase I Clinical Trials Unit and LAPS designation.
+North Texas patients have greater access to novel therapies than ever before, through extension of the clinical trials program to Moncrief Cancer Institute in Fort Worth and with the Cancer Center’s Phase I Clinical Trials Unit and LAPS designation.

 - Recruitment.
-As of 2016, support through the CPRIT Scholars program had attracted five Established and two Missing Link investigators, three Rising Star scientists, and 26 First-Time, Tenure-Track Faculty Members.
+As of September 2017, support through the CPRIT Scholars program had attracted seven Established and two Missing Link investigators, three Rising Star scientists, and 29 First-Time, Tenure-Track faculty members.
 Combined with the new Frenkel Program for Endowed Scholars in Clinical Oncology and other recruitment efforts, the Cancer Center’s research and patient-care capabilities are being strategically broadened now and far into the future.

 - Early detection.
-The third generation of the Breast Screening and Patient Navigation (BSPAN) program is expanding its reach to 21 counties and more than 180,000 medically underserved women, while the Colorectal Screening and Patient Navigation (CSPAN) program will encompass 20 counties and 165,000 people.
-Meanwhile, efforts at Parkland will continue to maximize delivery of prevention and early-detection services, such as HPV vaccination and liver cancer surveillance, to diverse and underserved populations
+Moncrief Cancer Institute is now providing screening for breast, colon, and cervical cancers in Tarrant and 35 underserved outlying counties, and is expanding its screening services to include lung cancer and hepatitis C, a precursor to liver cancer.
+Meanwhile, efforts at Parkland will continue to maximize delivery of prevention and early-detection services, such as HPV vaccination and liver cancer surveillance, to diverse and underserved populations of patients.